 Here are expected buyers, sellers at the 2022 NFL trade deadline

-When is the 2022 NFL trade deadline? originally appeared on NBC Sports Philadelphia
+When is the 2022 NFL trade deadline? originally appeared on NBC Sports Chicago

 The 2022 NFL season is close to hitting its halfway point as the calendar flips from October to November.
 Fans have already begun to turn their eyes to the upcoming trade deadline, which is only a few hours away.